Dr. Walker Ladd is an educator, researcher, and author.

 Previously a professional modern dancer with both a BA and MFA in dance from UCLA, Walker followed her interest in research and psychology, returning to school to receive both an MA and Ph.D. in psychology.

 Her first book, “Transformed by Postpartum Depression: Women’s Stories of Trauma and Growth” (Praeclarus, 2015), was based on her grounded theory study of the transformative nature of perinatal mood and anxiety disorders.
-Dr. Ladd just completed a grounded theory study of the stigma of mental illness for new mothers diagnosed with a bipolar disorder.
+Dr. Ladd recently completed a constructivist grounded theory study of the stigma of mental illness for new mothers diagnosed with a bipolar disorder.